The Lord of Steel

 The Lord of Steel is the eleventh studio album of the American heavy metal band Manowar.
-It was first released as a download on June 16, 2012 and the limited-edition pre-release special edition CD of the British heavy metal magazine Metal Hammer on June 26, 2012.
-The retail edition of the album featured different mixes and mastering, spectacular new art by fantasy artist Ken Kelly, and other surprises.

-The album was available as CD, limited-edition vinyl and digital album.
+It was first released as a download on June 16, 2012, and the limited-edition pre-release special edition CD of the British heavy metal magazine Metal Hammer on June 26, 2012.
+The retail edition of the album was available as CD, limited-edition vinyl and digital album.
 It featured cover art by Ken Kelly who has worked on many previous Manowar covers.
 It marks a change in the band's sound, moving away from the symphonic sound of Gods of War and going back to the style of Louder than Hell with the production quality of Thunder in the Sky.

 The song "El Gringo" was used in the credits of the 2011 film of the same name.